Air raids on Japan: Raids from Iwo Jima and Okinawa

 USAAF P-51 Mustang fighters of the VII Fighter Command stationed at Iwo Jima from March 1945 were initially used mainly to escort B-29s.
 They also conducted a series of independent ground attack missions against targets in the home islands.
 The first of these operations took place on 16 April, when 57 P-51s strafed Kanoya Air Field in Kyushu.
-In operations conducted between 26 April and 22 June the American fighter pilots claimed the destruction of 64 Japanese aircraft and damage to another 180 on the ground, as well as a further ten shot down in flight; these claims were lower than the American planners had expected, however, and the raids were considered unsuccessful.
-USAAF losses were 11 P-51s to enemy action and seven to other causes.
+In operations conducted between 26 April and 22 June the American fighter pilots claimed the destruction of 64 Japanese aircraft and damage to another 180 aircraft on the ground, as well as a further ten shot down in flight; these claims were lower than the American planners had expected, however, and the raids were considered unsuccessful.
+USAAF losses were eleven P-51s to enemy action and seven to other causes.

 Due to the lack of Japanese air opposition to the American bomber raids, VII Fighter Command was solely tasked with ground attack missions from July.
 These raids were frequently made against airfields to destroy aircraft being held in reserve to attack the expected Allied invasion fleet.
 While the P-51 pilots only occasionally encountered Japanese fighters in the air, the airfields were protected by anti-aircraft batteries and barrage balloons.
 By the end of the war, VII Fighter Command had conducted 51 ground attack raids, of which 41 were considered successful.
-The fighter pilots claimed to have destroyed or damaged 1,062 aircraft and 254 ships along with large numbers of buildings and railway rolling stock.
+The fighter pilots claimed to have destroyed or damaged 1,062,000 aircraft and 254 ships along with large numbers of buildings and railway rolling stock.
 American losses were 91 pilots killed and 157 Mustangs destroyed.